-Self-pity, in certain doses, is a natural expression.
+Self-pity, in measured doses, is a natural expression of grief and sadness.
 It is part of being human.
 God would expect no less from us.
 It can even be beneficial.
 As we get in touch with our personal emotions, we can be more empathetic towards others.

 But, there is a time and a place for self-pity.
 If it spills over too broadly, our relationships can become terribly imbalanced.
 This is particularly insidious when parents confide their troubles with their children, often at ages where they can not possibly understand.
 Such children are then saddled with emotional burdens such that their childhood is robbed away from them.